ferdinandbracho/transaction_summary/README.md

     ``` sh
     docker compose up --build
     ```
-- After the build of the "docker" image, creation and execution of the container the user can go to http://0.0.0.0:8000/docs to the interactive openApi documentation and test "endpoints" from there, also can run request on the server from any client web or an app like postman
+- After the build of the "docker" image, creation and execution of the container the user can go to http://0.0.0.0:8000/docs to the interactive openApi documentation and test "endpoints" from there, also can run request on the server from any client (Web, mobile or an app like postman)

 ## RoadMap
 - Connect to postgres db - *since we currently use sqlite this is just a minor tweak*